theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 ### Configuring a yunIO Custom Connector in Power Automate

+{: .box-note }
+**Note:** When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
+For more information about yunIO networking settings, see [yunIO Networking Scenarios](https://kb.theobald-software.com/yunio/networking).

 1. Open the section **Data > Custom Connectors** in Power Automate and click on **+ New custom connector**.
 2. Click on **Import an OpenAPI file** and give the connector a name of your choice.
 Select the service definition from [Prerequisites in yunIO](#prerequisites-in-yunio) from your harddrive and click **Continue**.